BeachCruiserMatt/Gopher360/README.md

 DualShock controllers are great, but you need to emulate Xinput for Gopher to see and understand.
 Fortunately, Xinput emulation is a very popular thing, as there are just as many people with DualShock controllers as there are Xbox controllers.

 ### Third party
 Steelseries controller running on Dell G3 laptop works August 2020 Windows 10.
 Some third party controllers will most likely work as well.
-I haven't seen one not work, but I'd imagine some wouldn't.
-Research before buying, Gopher expects native Xinput devices, so the controller should as well.
+I haven't seen one not work.

 Table of contents